-In Australia, where sun-worshipping is a national pastime, the number of skin cancers treated each year is greater than the total number of all other cancers combined.
+In Australia, the number of skin cancers treated each year is greater than the total number of all other cancers combined.
 There are three stages in our lives where we have the opportunity to prevent and treat skin cancers.

 Brisbane Skin Explains Photodynamic Therapy for Skin Cancers

-Photodynamic Therapy (PDT) is emerging as a leading solution for superficial skin cancers and sunspots, including solar keratoses.
+Photodynamic Therapy (PDT) is emerging as a leading solution for superficial skin cancers and pre-cancerous solar keratoses.
 When compared with other surgical and non-surgical approaches, it is valued for its minimally invasive technique, minimal risk of scarring and pigment changes, and quick recovery.
-Our dermatologists also use PDT to rejuvenate UV-damaged skin for prevention of progression to more aggressive cancers because there is:
+Our dermatologists also use PDT to treat UV-damaged skin for prevention of progression to more aggressive cancers because there is:

 - High rate of effectiveness and cure